Oxen-AI/oxen-release/README.md

 oxen clone https://hub.oxen.ai/ox/CatDogBBox --shallow -b my-pets
 ```

-This is especially handy for appending data via the [remote staging area](https://docs.oxen.ai/en/latest/concepts/remote_staging.html).
+This is especially handy for appending data via the [remote workspace](https://docs.oxen.ai/en/latest/concepts/remote_workspace.html).
 When downloading by using the `--shallow` flag you will notice no data files in your working directory.
 You can still see the data on the branch on the remote with the `oxen remote` subcommands.

 ```bash
 # View the remote files